kopi-kosong/nexmo-multichannel-demo/README.md

 ## Test the Application

-1. Open https://abcd1234.ngrok.io/ from your Chrome or Firefox browser.
+1. Open https://<Your ngrok domain>/ from your Chrome or Firefox browser.

 2. Click on the "Chat with Driver" button. (a green icon)